 The Partnership for Prescription Assistance helps match patients who cannot afford medication to programs that provide free or reduced-cost medicines.
 In addition, the Partnership for Prescription Assistance has a feature that allows individuals to find low-cost or free clinics in their area.

 The Patient Advocate Foundation (PAF) provides case management assistance for the uninsured or underinsured with life-threatening or debilitating illnesses.
 Services include help with the following: access to care; co-pay assistance; social security disability applications; and insurance appeals.
-PAF also has a patient brochure titled “A Greater Understanding: Financial Assistance and Debt Crisis Intervention” with general tips for handling the financial difficulties that often follow a complicated medical diagnosis and subsequent treatments.
-PAF also has an uninsured resource directory and an underinsured resource directory that allow patients to find resources within a given state.
+PAF also has a National Financial Resource Directory that allows patients to find resources within a given state.
 You can contact PAF directly at 800-532-5274.

 Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
-Family Voices has information about the Medicaid waiver program and healthcare financing.
+Family Voices has a map to help you find the Family-to-Family Health Information Center in your state.
 You can contact them directly at 888-835-5669.

 The National Organization for Rare Disorders (NORD) is a patient advocacy organization for individuals with rare diseases and the organizations that serve them.
 NORD provides Patient Assistance Programs that provide financial assistance for medications, insurance premiums and co-pays, diagnostic testing, and travel for clinical trials or consultation with disease specialists.
 In addition, NORD provides links to other financial assistance resources.
 You can contact them directly at 800-999-6673.

-The Assistance Fund provides various services, including education and financial aid, to help patients with chronic or serious illnesses cover the cost of FDA-approved medications.
+The Assistance Fund provides various services to help patients with chronic or serious illnesses cover the cost of FDA-approved medications.
 You can contact them directly at 855-845-3663.

 Good Days provides help to patients with specific life-altering conditions.
 Assistance includes help with the cost of medications and travel.
 You can contact them directly at 877-968-7233.